dotswg/dots-requirements/draft-ietf-dots-requirements.md

 DM-006:
 : Mitigation Efficacy Representation: The data model MUST support representation of a DOTS client's understanding of the efficacy of a mitigation enabled through a mitigation request.
-TBD: how do we represent the efficacy?

 DM-007:
+: Acceptable Signal Loss Representation: The data model MUST be able to represent the DOTS agent's preference for acceptable signal loss when establishing a signaling session, as described in GEN-002.

+DM-008:
+: Heartbeat Interval Representation: The data model MUST be able to represent the DOTS agent's preferred heartbeat interval, which the client may include when establishing the signal channel, as described in OP-002.

+DM-009:
 : Relationship to Transport: The DOTS data model MUST NOT depend on the specifics of any transport to represent fields in the model.